s p a c e f o r l i f e

 All submissions undergo a two-stage double-blind peer review:

-Stage 1 – Formal check and thematic relevance (by the Organising Committee)
+Stage 1 – Formal check and thematic relevance (by the Organising Committee): verifies compliance with submission requirements and alignment with conference themes.

-The review process is coordinated by the Organising Committee with an emphasis on impartiality and transparency.
+The review process is coordinated by the Organising Committee with an emphasis on impartiality, confidentiality, and transparency.

 Full papers may be submitted in Czech or Slovak.
 Abstracts, titles and keywords will also be provided in English to ensure international visibility.

-All accepted and positively reviewed papers will be published in the online conference proceedings Space for Life.
+All accepted and positively reviewed papers will be published in the online conference proceedings Space for Life (ISSN 3029-8245).
 The proceedings will be:

 assigned an ISBN,